baydounm/HRS_NHANES_HANDLS_FRAILEPIGENMORT/README.md

 # HRS_NHANES_HANDLS_FRAILEPIGENMORT

-The following repository contains code, Output and Figures from the published manuscript in the journal BMC Medicine:
+The following repository contains code, Output and Figures from manuscript Under Review in the journal BMC Medicine:

 From Frailty to Mortality: Exploring Epigenetic Aging as a Biological Pathway among U.S. Adults